DEVcoreLAB/ProcessorS/ADocumentation/Projects/ProcessorS/App.xaml.cs.md

-The file contains two overridden methods.
+The file contains this methods.
 - OnStartup
 - OnExit
+- SetLoggerFilesPath